saulomendonca/live-bolao/README.md

 live-vippredictor
 =================

-Real-time updates for points in vippredictor when changes occur on the worldcup games.
+Real-time updates for points in vippredictor when changes occur on the world cup games.